Law of Equity

 Remedies – Application to Group Action Regimes

-Although a GLO may have addressed common issues of fact or law relating to the losses claimed by the claimants, damages are calculated on an individual basis for each claimant.
+Although a GLO may address common issues of fact or law relating to the losses claimed by the claimants, damages are calculated on an individual basis for each claimant.
 Damages are not awarded on a combined basis, nor are they aggregated.

 Damages can be awarded on an aggregate basis, either by way of a lump sum or by reference to a formula to determine the sum due to each claimant, without requiring individual claimants to prove their losses.
 Punitive damages may not be awarded in collective proceedings.
 The CAT does not have jurisdiction to grant declaratory relief.